boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **Step 5: Repeat**

 A year later they announce "Shower 2.0 Managed Service with Integrated, AI-Powered, Hyper-Personalized Hygiene Mesh and Built-in FinOps Compliance."
 Your current shower still works fine, but the new version promises to fix all those annoying issues.
 Y'know, the ones that only exist because you're using their shower in the first place.

-The waitlists disappear (for now, at the premium tier).
-The billing becomes a little clearer (with more line items).
-You migrate because the pain is real, and the solution is right there.
+The waitlists disappear (for now).
+The billing becomes a little clearer (but somehow, more line items?).
+You migrate because the pain is real, and the solution is right there, sparkling.
 They charge you for the upgrade.
 Eighteen months later, Shower 3.0 gets announced.
 The cycle never ends.

-Has your business moved forward? or has the vendors balance sheet ballooned instead?
+Has your business moved forward or has the vendors balance sheet flourished instead?

 ## The Optimization Theatre